rocketgeek/mailchimp-api/README.md

 print_r($my_wp_chimp->getLastResponse());
 ```

-If you suspect you're sending data in the wrong format, you can look at what was sent to MailChimp by the wrapper:
+If you suspect you're sending data in the wrong format, you can look at what was sent to Mailchimp by the wrapper:

 ```php
 print_r($my_wp_chimp->getLastRequest());